erhopf/camp2019/pages/text-to-seech.md

 ## Build a request to synthesize speech

-Open `synthesize.py` in your IDE or text editor.
-Then copy in this code block.
-Make sure to add your **Speech Services Services** subscription key and save.
+Open `synthesize.py` in your IDE or text editor and copy in this code.

+Make sure to add your **Speech Services** subscription key and save.
+Don't forget, if you're using our keys, they're available on the [prerequisites](prerequisites) page.

 ```python
 import os, requests, time